danieljakots/chownmeblog/content/getting-my-own-asn.md

             └── 2a0e:f43:0:80::1
 ~~~

-(note this predates the move to the feda netblock)
+Note: This predates the move to the feda netblock.

-However, in the end editing files was not easy because I had to escape all the
+However in the end, editing files was not easy because I had to escape all the
 `:` in my shell.
 I had a lot of fun creating this arborescence, but it was time
-to move to something more practical.
+to move on to something more practical.

 #### [IPAM v2](#IPAM2) {: #IPAM2 }